 I. Yale College Policy Governing Dean’s Extensions:

-A Dean’s Extension is a paper form signed by the residential college dean that authorizes the postponement of written work or exams during term-time.
+A Dean’s Extension is an electronic form signed by the residential college dean that authorizes the postponement of written work or exams during term-time.
 More basic information on Dean’s Extensions is below; you can also consult the Branford Dean’s Extension Manual for answers to some of the FAQs about Dean’s Extensions.

 There are three kinds of late or postponed work: (1) work late during term time; (2) work incomplete at the end of term; and (3) postponed final examinations.
 Instructors of courses may, during term time, give permission to make up late or missed work, provided that such work is submitted before the end of term.
 Please keep in mind that if you do not feel comfortable discussing your situation with your professor you should contact the Dean directly.

 It is important to be aware of your instructors’ authority to postpone work, since a Dean’s Extension can be issued only in the following instances, which are outlined in the Academic Regulations of Yale College, here: